-Nature lovers, serenity seekers, golfers and explorers of ‘the real’ Bali, will love Tabanan.
+Nature lovers, serenity seekers, and explorers of ‘the real’ Bali, will love Tabanan.
 In this Indonesian regency, founded in the 14th century and covering almost 850sqm of south-west Bali, stretching from the sparkling black sands and craggy cliffs of the coast, to the soaring heights of Bali’s tropical hinterland, there is much to explore.
-Balinese Hindu culture remains strong in this peaceful part of the island, where small villages are bound by customs and colourful religious rituals.
+From Bali’s most beautiful temples to a unique Balinese Hindu culture, where small villages are bound by customs and colourful religious rituals.
 Early mornings see fishermen heading out to sea in their colourful wooden jukung (fishing boats), while farmers in bamboo hats plough their rice fields.
-Tabanan is also the setting for some of Bali’s most beautiful temples, and home to a world-renowned golf course.

 Tabanan is known as Bali’s rice bowl, and you don’t need to look far to find picturesque rice fields, whether sloping gently down to the sea or clinging to steep terraces as the land rises sharply toward the majestic volcanoes of central Bali.
 The famed rice fields of Jatiluwih are a protected UNESCO world heritage site located in Bali’s lush foothills.
 Sign up for a tour and explore this scenic region by bicycle, foot or land cruiser.

-The serene Nyanyi Riverside Villas are only four kilometres from Tanah Lot and the Nirwana Bali Golf Course.
-This exclusive two-villa estate, comprising five-bedroomed Villa Atacaya and four-bedroomed Villa Iskandar, this romantic estate clings to the banks of the jungle-fringed Tukad Yeh Sungi River.
-With a total of nine bedrooms and a dedicated event space, Nyanyi Riverside Villas is an ideal choice for those who wish to celebrate their wedding in Bali.
+The serene Nyanyi Riverside Villas are only four kilometres from Tanah Lot.
+This exclusive two-villa estate, comprising five-bedroom Villa Atacaya and four-bedroom Villa Iskandar, this romantic estate clings to the banks of the jungle-fringed Tukad Yeh Sungi River.

 Just north of Tanah Lot, secluded Kelating Beach has a wide stretch of black sand sweeping around to a picturesque headland.
 Conditions for beachcombing are perfect and you will probably have the bay all to yourselves.
 Tucked into a coconut grove, just metres from the sand sits the stylish, nine-bedroom Villa Kailasha which makes an idyllic beachside escape.
 Staying at this tranquil respite will make you feel like you’re staying in your very own private boutique hotel.
 Seclusion is guaranteed, with bedrooms spread across various pavilions.